-From amazing photos, to useful blogs and online articles, you can use Pinterest to help narrow down your choices, save ideas to a shortlist and research destinations once a decision has been made.
+From amazing photos to useful blogs and online articles, you can use Pinterest to help narrow down your choices, save ideas to a shortlist and research destinations once a decision has been made.

-Step #3: Look at a good old fashioned map
+Step #3: Look at a good old-fashioned map

-Whether you choose to close your eyes and point (for the more adventurous), or use a map to help you get your bearings of the world, we’ve made some of our best travel decisions by simply scouting out destinations near places we are already travelling to, or in areas of the world we have yet to explore.
+Whether you choose to close your eyes and point (for the more adventurous), or use a map to help you get your bearings on the world, we’ve made some of our best travel decisions by simply scouting out destinations near places we are already travelling to, or in areas of the world we have yet to explore.

 Step #4: Visit travel agents and tour operators to get some ideas

-Whether you choose to take home one of their free booklets or guides, or setup an appointment with an advisor, you’ll gain heaps of advice for where to go, what to do when you get there, when to visit and even where to stay.
+Whether you choose to take home one of their free booklets or guides, or set up an appointment with an advisor, you’ll gain heaps of advice for where to go, what to do when you get there, when to visit and even where to stay.